KissConsult/Apache-Airflow/README.md

 ![get-service](/get-service.png)

-* Running Apache Airflow services will be visible
+* Your running Apache Airflow services will be visible

 You successfully deployed Apache Airflow on IBM Cloud!